muratk5n/thirdwave/en/tweets/2021/week4.md

 ---

-I always felt uneasy abt the Big Bang.. not the concept per se but the fact that it was so far in the past..
-With so much of basics unresolved in fundamental phy, how can you rewind the model and peer so far back in history?
-To the beginning of time!

----

 Their Rome collapsed first, so they had the experience of the absence of a centralized power for longer, had a period of diverse city-states, and there were always other small to medium states near